Pawstruck.com grows 400% in just

 growth in 12 months

-Selling products online via multiple sales channels can be a vital part of a retail strategy, which is what Kyle Goguen decided when he became a multichannel retailer selling across three channels to reach more of his online customers.
+Selling on multiple platforms opens up a business, which is what Kyle Goguen decided when he became a multichannel retailer selling across three channels to reach more of his online customers.
 “Early on we had great success with customers finding our website, Pawstruck.com, but we soon realized we were missing out on Amazon and eBay shoppers.
 There are many dog owners who are more comfortable shopping through known marketplaces and we wanted to make sure to cater to them as well”, said Kyle.

 Kyle found that each sales channel presented its own benefits and challenges, which he had to manage.
 By selling on multiple platforms, that opens a business up to many inventory complications.
 There’s the constant risk of overselling stock that isn’t available if each channel is not synced and managed properly.
 Without a system to manage multi-channel inventory, a company has to manually update inventory levels within all channels separately and by hand.